intorust/intorust.com/src/_posts/2016-09-24-welcome-to-into-rust.markdown

 is often the one that people find the most confusing.

 The current set of tutorials is just a start.
-I hope to post additional screencasts on a regular basis:
+I hope to post additional screencasts on a regular basis.
+Here are some of the talks we have queued up:

 - Structs and enums
 - Threads